 Crescenzo Chully married my grandmother Phebe Cassidy in the majestic Cathedral of the Holy Cross in Boston, against the wishes of his soon-to-be in-laws.
 My grandmother’s Irish family were aghast at the prospect of an Italian joining their brood, and they essentially disowned her, coming around albeit reluctantly, only after the birth of my aunt and mother.

 My grandfather joined the Navy during World War II, and was assigned to the SeaBees in Okinawa, Japan, where he was stationed during the atomic bombings of Hiroshima and Nagasaki.

 After the war, he returned home to Norwood, where his father, sisters, brother, and half brothers and sisters all lived, and would later be home to the five grandchildren he would never live to see.
 My grandmother was waiting for him with two daughters anxious to get to know their father.

-Fellow town workers pulled him away from the bees and took him to Norwood Hospital.
-My mother, only 12 at the time, recalls visiting him in the hospital.
-Her father’s face was swollen with bites, and she was so shocked by what happened, she is understandably still reticent to talk about the worst day of her life.
+My grandfather’s colleagues pulled him from the scene of the attack and rushed him to Norwood hospital.
+My mother’s remembers her father’s face was swollen with bites, and she was so shocked by what happened, she is understandably still reticent to talk about the worst day of her life.